TanvirNibir/TanvirNibir/README.md

 **I'm Tanvir Nibir — a Software Engineering student at Metropolia University, majoring in Mobile Development and passionate about learning and building practical applications.** I'm on a journey to master modern development technologies and create meaningful digital experiences.

-- ☕ Currently learning **Java** and mastering Object-Oriented Programming concepts
+- ☕ Currently mastering **Java OOP** with focus on inheritance, interfaces, collections, and advanced concepts
-- 📱 Exploring Android development with Kotlin and mobile app architecture
+- 📱 Exploring Android development with Kotlin and mobile app architecture patterns
-- 🌐 Building web applications with Python, JavaScript, React, and Node.js
+- 🌐 Building full-stack web applications with Python, JavaScript, React, Node.js, and MongoDB
-- 🧠 Focused on understanding OOP principles, data structures, and full-stack development fundamentals
+- 🧠 Deepening understanding of OOP principles, design patterns, data structures, and full-stack development
+- 🚀 Actively working on projects integrating databases, APIs, and modern frameworks
 - 🤝 Open to internships, part-time opportunities, and collaborative projects to gain real-world experience

 </div>